JoshuaWise/vapr-output/README.md

 }));
 ```

-### options.forced = *false*

-This option is used to bypass content negotiation.
-It cannot be used when multiple media types are declared.
+Sometimes you may wish to bypass content negotiation altogether.
+You can do this by setting the `forced` option.

 ```js
 route.use(output({